Tossan99/absolut-zero/README.md

 These user stories provide a framework for developing features and functionalities that cater to different aspects of the e-commerce platform, ensuring a seamless user experience from the initial impression to ongoing engagement and moderation.

-For more information vissit the complete [Kanban Board here.](https://github.com/users/Tossan99/projects/7)
+For more information visit the complete [Kanban Board here.](https://github.com/users/Tossan99/projects/7)

 ![Kanban Board](documentation/readme_images/absolut_zero_kanban_board.JPG)